-The CoreLink NIC-400 Network Interconnect contains configuration registers, partitioned into a number of individual 4KB blocks that you can program using the Global Programmers View (GPV).
-The base address of each GPV region is set at configuration time in CoreLink ADR-400 AMBA Designer.
+The CoreLink NIC-400 Network Interconnect contains configuration registers, partitioned into individual 4KB blocks that you can program using the Global Programmers View (GPV).
+The base address of each GPV region is set at configuration time in the IP tool.

-You can configure any slave interface to have access to all of the registers in the GPV.
+You can configure any slave interface to have access to all the registers in the GPV.